Published January 24, 2025

 As in the lyrics of “Auld Lang Syne,” the beginning of a new year leads us to reflect nostalgically.
 For compliance experts, that means considering what the compliance industry learned from implementing the new and refreshed Office of Inspector General (OIG) General Compliance Program Guidance (GCPG) in 2024 while we set the stage for 2025.

-Learning objectives for this session include the following:
+Learning objectives for this session included the following:

 Presenters: Barry Mathis, Jennifer Hennessy

-This presentation will discuss updates and strategies for healthcare cybersecurity defenses and incident response, Health and Human Services’ (HHS) continued enforcement of patient rights in accessing their own health information, and HIPAA’s amendments to protect reproductive healthcare information.
+This presentation covered updates and strategies for healthcare cybersecurity defenses and incident response, Health and Human Services’ (HHS) continued enforcement of patient rights in accessing their own health information, and HIPAA’s amendments to protect reproductive healthcare information.

-Learning objectives for this session include the following:
+Learning objectives for this session included the following:

 Day 2: Friday, January 24, 2025